best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 That means cleaning and assembly are faster and simpler.

-For parents juggling feeds, nappies, and everything else, Avent bottles save time, energy, and a little bit of sanity.
+For parents juggling feeds, nappies, and everything else, Avent bottles save time, energy,…. and a bit of sanity.

 Winner: Philips Avent